-I’ve been wanting to make a raw cheesecake, since I first saw one on Instagram a couple of months ago.
+I’ve been wanting to make a raw cheesecake, since I first saw it on Instagram.
 I don’t know why it’s taken me so long to make one, but I wish I had done so much sooner.
 They are much easier to make than a baked one, and I think prettier too.
-This is also a perfect dessert as we head into summer… no heating up the stove or oven!
+This is also a perfect dessert as for warm weather… no heating up the stove or oven!

 This recipe is made up from quite a few others that I had bookmarked.
 I pulled out bits here and there that sounded interesting, and then I blended them together and adjusted measurements.
 I think it turned out fantastic!.
-The only thing is that I really can’t taste the matcha, but the color from it is very pretty.
-That may have more to do with the type of matcha I used though, which was Blue Matcha.
+If you use blue tea powder you won’t taste it, and the color is very pretty.
+The type I used was Blue Matcha, and it is made from butterfly pea flowers.
 It started out a deep purple when I first placed it on top of the lime juice in the blender, but when I blended it the color turned to a light lilac blue.

-What this cake does taste like is a lusciously mellow key lime pie.
+This cake tastes like a lusciously mellow key lime pie.
 That’s a big favorite of mine, so I am very happy with how it turned out!
 I love that it is almost raw too.
-The only portion that isn’t is the maple syrup I used as a sweetener.
-It’s also vegan, gluten free, and refined sugar free.
+The only portions that aren’t are if you use maple syrup and canned coconut milk instead of raw.
+It’s vegan, gluten free, and refined sugar free too.
 When you taste it you’re not going to be thinking it’s a healthy treat though, because it is so creamy and delicious!

 Oh, and I almost forgot to mention the photos.
-I was having the hardest time capturing the true color of it.
-I tried yesterday, but the light was just not the greatest.
-The one above was in the late morning, and the one below was taken in the afternoon when I tried again.
-Neither was very great, but it was the best I could capture.
-Then I had a piece this morning (yeah for breakfast! haha), and I thought it looked so pretty in the early morning light I decided to try one more time.
-(It’s the very first photo at the top, and it is much closer to what the cake really looks like.)
+I was having the hardest time capturing the true color of it, but the photo at the top is much closer to what the cake really looks like.
 I love that the blue deepened the longer it set, but my husband and I think the taste is perfect no matter what the color is.

 - 1/2 cup of walnuts, pistachios, or almonds